NVComputing/nvcomputingsite/resources/lambdas.md

 # Lambdas

+This will be an at-length introduction into the world of lambdas.

 At first, lambdas may seem like a magical mystery creature that you never want to touch; however, they are relatively easy to use and are a great addition to your Java toolbelt that will allow you much more flexibility in your code.